-Starting therapy is not as difficult as you may think.
-Admitting you need some help is hard, but knowing how things work in therapy/counselling can re-assure you that the process is manageable.
+Starting therapy is not as difficult as you might think.
+Admitting you need help is hard, but knowing how things work in therapy/counselling can re-assure you that the process is manageable.

 First we will schedule a time to meet.
 The introductory session usually takes between 75 – 90 minutes.
-During this session, after exchanging a few details, you have an opportunity to provide some background information on you and your situation.
-I’ll ask you about your use of substances or behaviours, , a brief family history, and how long you feel that things have been unmanageable or getting out of control.
+During this session, we will exchange a few details and you have an opportunity to tell me about yourself and what is going on for you.
+We’ll talk about your current situation and how substances or behaviours are playing a role and briefly, about your family history.
 This session is a two-way exchange.
-I get a chance to assess your situation and consider how I can help you, and you have an opportunity to assess whether I am the right person to help you.
+It gives me an opportunity to determine how I might be of help, and for you to consider what you would gain from therapy, and whether I am the right person to help you.

-Our therapy sessions will help you to find answers to questions that arise as we start exploring what is going on in your life.
+Our sessions will help you to find answers to questions that arise as we explore what is going on in your life.
 My aim is to assist you in developing a stronger core sense of self and a healthier way of interacting with and experience life.

 Typically we would meet on a regular basis, on the same day and time.
-It doesn’t have to be every week but I am making a commitment when we schedule the next session, so if you need to re-arrange, I ask you to provide 1 weeks’ notice.
+It doesn’t have to be every week but I am making a commitment to you when we schedule the next session, so if you need to re-arrange, I ask that you give at least 48 hours notice.

 What happens in therapy?

-You gain a better understanding of yourself and develop some tools to assist your recovery.
+You gain a better understanding of yourself and develop tools to facilitate the process of recovery.

 Circumstances vary but I may look at your situation to see how it relates across several areas of your life.
-My approach is holistic, so by understanding past and current events, I can get a picture of what is driving a cycle of addictive behaviour.
+My approach is holistic, and by understanding past and current events, we can get a picture of what is driving a cycle of addictive behaviour.